skanderhamdi/StepsTracker/README.md

 Skander HAMDI from Algeria, Flutter Developer

-This my coding task submission, and the following list presents what's done:
+This is my coding task submission, and the following list presents what's done:

 ## Functional